What is it exactly?

 Chondrodystrophic dog breeds or breeds that have short legs, and long spines such as Dachshunds, Basset Hounds, Shih Tzus and Bulldogs like the French Bulldog, are genetically predisposed to IVDD due to their unique body structures and disc composition.

-IVDD in dogs can happen at any age, but being older does have a significant impact on the development of IVDD.
+IVDD in dogs can happen at any age, but being older does have a significant impact.

 As dogs age, their spinal health deteriorates.
-Over time the discs in your dog’s vertebrae lose their elasticity and water content making them less resilient and more prone to damage leading to compression of the spine.
+Over time the discs in your dog's vertebrae lose their elasticity and water content making them less resilient and more prone to damage leading to spinal compression.

 In some cases, dogs develop disc calcification as they get older.
 This is when the inner core of the disc hardens due to mineral deposits.
 The calcification increases the chance of disc herniation.